Dikong1/dogshop_assistant/README.md

 - Dog API (https://dogapi.dog/) for updating facts about dogs and getting breed description
 - DOG API (https://dog.ceo/dog-api/) for getting images for carousel and realising "add image from API" in breed editing menu

+## About Quiz and social sharing
+Complete quiz on quiz section from navigation panel and share your score You can share your quiz results on Facebook, Twitter and LinkedIn.
+On Twitter sharing even scores result is being shared for you, which is unavailable on other socials.
+And also facebook and linkedin, does not support localhost sharing unvalid network links such localhost.
+That is why github link being shared as base url

 ## .env
 if .env is not cloned, create file and set to:
 ```